Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/04-Code-Reuse-Error-Handling.md

 Break (5 min)

+## Error Handling
-- Teacher Talk: Error Handling (20 min)
+- Teacher Talk: Why and how to handle errors (20 min)
 - I do, we do, you do: Error handling in Spaceman (30 min)

 ### Resources